 Can former drug use cause autism?

-No. Since drug use during pregnancy does not cause autism, past drug use does not either.
+No. Since drug use during pregnancy does not cause autism, past drug use or relapse during pregnancy does not either.

 Does paternal drug use cause autism?